We’ve sniffed out the five best mountain to climb in Victoria just for you.

-Hidden behind the limelight of Mt Buller can be found the rugged natural ramparts of The Bluff.
-Whilst you can drive close to the summit in a 4WD the most rewarding way to visit the mountain is via the 14km track that climbs from the Sheepyard Flat Campsite.
+Hidden behind the limelight of Mt Buller are the rugged natural ramparts of The Bluff.
+Whilst you can drive close to the summit in a 4WD, the most rewarding way to visit the mountain is via the 14km track that climbs from the Sheepyard Flat Campsite.

 This track starts low in the valley alongside the Howqua River and climbs, at times steeply, up through the eucalyptus forests, and then up above the treeline to the summit where a spectacular alpine panorama is unleashed.

 You can follow the trail on across the grassy plains to Bluff Hut for the night, or find yourself an empty peak to perch your tent on while you eat dinner watching the sun set over the distant Lake Eildon.